sNAtttu/AzureIoTHubNodeToolkit/README.md

 Available commands

 - yarn start --action create
+  - Creates a new device to the IoT Hub.
+Device information is saved on createdDevices.json.
 - yarn start --action getTwin --deviceId {deviceId}
+  - Gets the device twin of specified device.
+The application will log the twin and the size of the twin.
 - yarn start --action delete --deviceId {deviceId}
+  - Deleted the specified device.
 - yarn start --action deleteAll
+  - Deletes all the devices which are saved in the createdDevices.json.

 Optional parameters